ketildanielsen/aframe/index.md

 ### Save and run
 Copy this into a text editor such as [Notepad++](https://notepad-plus-plus.org/) on Windows, save it (usually Ctrl-S) to boilerplate.html.
 There are [other editors](https://www.w3schools.com/html/html_editors.asp) Open this file in your web browser (usually Ctrl-O).
 You will see a white scene, probably looks like nothing.

 The source code has now been read into your web browser.
 You can check the source code with Ctrl-U (usually).

-### Check source code
-The source code
+It should look exactly like the code in the editor.

 ### Box
 A square box is added to the scene with ``<a-box> </a-box>``.
 ```html
       <a-scene>
          <a-box>
          </a-box>
       </a-scene>
 ```

 ### Make a copy
 Assuming you have boilerplate.html open in the editor.
 Do a "Save As" (usually Ctrl-S) to new name abox.html.  the two box lines, save and open in the browser.
 You will see nothing, but there is a scene with white background and a white box, still looks like nothing.